gemshub/GEMS3K/README.md

-# README #
+# GEMS3K #

-GEMS3K is the numerical kernel of the GEM-Selektor v.3 package for geochemical modelling.
+Numerical kernel solver of the GEM-Selektor v.3 package for geochemical modelling.

 ### Briefly about GEMS3K ###